amalmuda/Modular-Robot-Prototype/README.md

 ## 2) Images from testing the robot

-[![Image of the prototype in action](./poster/images/2.png)](./poster/main.pdf)

-Spider configuration of the modular robot using first generation Brick modules.
+[![Image of the prototype in action](./poster/images/2.png)](./poster/main.pdf) **Spider configuration of the modular robot using first generation Brick modules.**

-[![GIF of the prototype in action](./poster/images/2.gif)](./poster/main.pdf) The spider configuration modular robot in action (when running breakdance.py python script)
+[![GIF of the prototype in action](./poster/images/2.gif)](./poster/main.pdf) **The spider configuration modular robot in action (when running breakdance.py python script).**

 ## 3) Poster